ashiksheikh1/ashikSheikh1/README.md

 - 🤝 I’m looking for help with **🤝 I’m looking for help with collaborating on real-world projects and improving my problem-solving skills.**

-- 👨‍💻 All of my projects are available at [All of my projects are available at:https://github.com/ashiksheikh1 https://github.com/your-username](All of my projects are available at:https://github.com/ashiksheikh1 https://github.com/your-username)
+- 👨‍💻 All of my projects are available at :https://github.com/ashiksheikh1 https://github.com/your-username

 - 💬 Ask me about **💬 Ask me about React, Next.js, full-stack development, REST APIs, and authentication systems**